MicrosoftDocs/azure-docs/articles/event-hubs/event-hubs-geo-dr.md

 ## Terminology

-**Pairing**: Establishing the disaster recovery configuration between the active region and passive region is known as *pairing* the regions.
+**Pairing**: The primary namespace is referred to as *active* and receives messages.
+The failover namespace is *passive* and does not receive messages.
+The metadata between both is in sync, so both can seamlessly accept messages without any application code changes.
+Establishing the disaster recovery configuration between the active region and passive region is known as *pairing* the regions.

 **Alias**: A name for a disaster recovery configuration that you set up.
 The alias provides a single stable Fully Qualified Domain Name (FQDN) connection string.
 Applications use this connection string to connect to an event hub.

-**Meta-data**: Refers to event hub names, consumer groups, partitions, throughput units, entities, and properties that are associated with the namespace.
+**Metadata**: Refers to event hub names, consumer groups, partitions, throughput units, entities, and properties that are associated with the namespace.

 ## Step 1: create a geo-pairing